Painting Equipment

 Electrostatic spraying

-Electrostatic field spraying is based on the movement of fine lacquer particles along the lines of an electromagnetic field formed between the negatively charged gun and the positively charged wooden object.
-The electrically charged lacquer particles are attracted to the object along the lines of force of this field, yield the electric charge and are retained on the surface.
-The object is earthed so that the electric charge is discharged into the earth and there is no danger of electrocution.
+Electrostatic field spraying is based on the movement of fine varnish particles along the lines of an electromagnetic field formed between the negatively charged gun and the positively charged wooden object.
+The electrically charged varnish particles are attracted to the object along the lines of force of this field, yield the electric charge and are retained on the surface.
+The object is grounded so that the electric charge discharges into the earth and there is no danger of electrocution.

-For optimum electrostatic effect the wood humidity should be 10-12% and the air humidity no lower than 60-70%.
+To have an optimal electrostatic effect the humidity of wood should be 10-12% and that of air no lower than 60-70%.
 It is known that wood is not a very good conductor of electricity.
-To increase its conductivity it can be treated with saline solutions or kept for a short period in special steam rooms.
+To increase its conductivity it can be treated with saline solutions or kept for a short time in special steam rooms.

-When using electrostatic spray guns to apply finishing materials consumption is reduced by 50 to 80% compared to conventional spraying.
-Due to the electric charge, even if the spraying is done from the front of the object, the particles also settle on the back of the object and are attracted by the electromagnetic field formed.
+When using electrostatic guns for the application of finishing materials the consumption is reduced by 50 to 80% compared to conventional spraying.
+Due to the electric charge, even if the spraying is done from the front of the object, the particles settle on the back of the object and are attracted by the electromagnetic field formed.

 spray guns